 About 25 years ago I came upon an accident on a windy mountain road.
 I had a helpless feeling of not knowing what to do as the second person on the scene.
-The injuries appeared minor, but that situation led me to taking CPR and Advanced First Aid training.
+Even though, the injuries appeared minor, the situation led me to taking CPR and Advanced First Aid training.

 Don’t Assume You are Not Hurt

 When we get into accidents, it’s easy to downplay our injuries.
 But that, ultimately, can work against us.
-Most insurance companies want people to visit their doctor within 48 hours of an accident.
-This helps rule out whiplash, concussions, fractures, bruising, sprains, strains, etc. The sooner you seek care, the better your health outcomes.
+Also, most insurance companies want people to visit their doctor within 48 hours of an accident.
+This helps rule out whiplash, concussions, fractures, bruising, sprains, strains, facet syndrome etc. The sooner you seek care, the better your health outcomes.

 It’s common in our workaholic culture to take an anti-inflammatory or pain medication in order to get on with life.
 However, that may be the very thing that exacerbates any new issues down the road.
 First, masking pain will give you the impression that your injuries are less severe and don’t need to be addressed.
 Second, an anti-inflammatory will work against the body’s attempt to stabilize your injury.

 So, with this in mind, here is a suggested checklist for post-accident care.

 - See a health professional for an assessment of possible injuries such as whiplash, concussions, or sprains within 48 hours.